 Sumac is a very special spice and you can’t just add it in the dressing.
 Sprinkle it over chopped onions and massage them with sumac.
 This removes their bitterness and gives them a nice pinkish color.
 We even have another salad with onion and sumac named Onion Salad.

-If you don’t mint a little heat in your salad, you should add another great spice in your salad: red pepper flakes, which is my husband’s obsession.
+If you don’t mind a little heat in your salad, you should add another great spice in your salad: red pepper flakes, which is my husband’s obsession.
 I think you can easily find these at Middle East markets.

-There is another spice my mom loves to use in this salad is dried mint but I think it’s her personal creation.
+Another spice my mom loves to use in this salad is dried mint but I think it’s her personal creation.
 I use it when we don’t have fresh parsley on hand and love the taste, but it’s totally optional.

-Origin of Chopped Turkish Salad
+Origin of Turkish Tomato Salad With Cucumber

 I think the original names of dishes are as important as their flavors, so I must start with a brief explanation on the local name of the chopped Turkish salad.
 This salad used to be the main dish of shepherds in Turkey.